MP Estate Planning UK

 Responsibilities of a Trustee

-For more information on the specifics of trustee responsibilities, you can visit our page on whether a trustee can also be a beneficiary in the.
+For more information on the specifics of trustee responsibilities, you can visit our page on whether a trustee can also be a beneficiary in the UK.

 Qualities to Look for in a Trustee

-When selecting a trustee, it is essential to consider their qualities and characteristics.
+When selecting trustees, it is essential to consider their qualities carefully.
 The ideal trustee should possess:

-1. Trustworthiness: The ability to act with integrity and honesty
+1. Trustworthiness: The ability to act with integrity, honesty, and in the best interests of the beneficiaries — not their own

 Trust Funds and Taxes